giankdiluvi/giankdiluvi.github.io/yvr.md

 - Near Kits: Kits beach, Jericho beach, Spanish Banks.
 - Wreck beach at UBC.
 Clothing optional.
 Amazing sunsets.

+**Others**.
+- Cycling.
+Vancouver is an amazing place to bike around.
+You can get a Mobi bike
+or rent a better bike near Stanley Park.
+I recommend the 11km loop around Stanely.
+Totally flat and very scenic.

 ## Museums and galleries
 - Museum of Anthropology at UBC.
 My favorite.
 Highly recommend.
 - Beaty Biodiversity Museum at UBC.
 Has the largest blue whale in North America.